 SCEL's shareholders, CCP, CCHG and CRHC, are all State Owned Enterprises of the Government of the People's Republic of China ("PRC").
-The Bank of China and Agricultural Bank of China and Huadian are also controlled by the PRC by means of the PRC's governance structures.
-Note 13 lists the term loans with the Bank of China (London) and the Agricultural Bank of China (New York).
+Huadian is also controlled by the PRC by means of the PRC's governance structures.

 Related Party Transactions